Patrick Syring: Disposition

 On March 13, 2008, Syring sent an e-mail to a U.S. television network where Zogby had been interviewed, repeating some of the language of his earlier messages.
 This e-mail prompted the Assistant United States Attorney for Civil Rights to withdraw a conditional plea offer of no prison time.
 Also, on March 20, 2008, United States District Judge Colleen Kollar-Kotelly revoked Syring's pre-trial release; Syring was incarcerated for 111 days in the District of Columbia Department of Corrections prior to Syring's sentencing on July 11, 2008.

 Syring pleaded guilty to federal civil rights charges on June 12, 2008, was sentenced on July 11, 2008, to one year in prison, but was released from prison early in January 2009.
 His sentence included a fine of US$10,000, paid in July 2008, three years post-release supervision, completed on January 27, 2012, and 100 hours community service completed in April 2009.

+Release and second indictment

+Following his release and the completion of a three-year probationary period, Syring again began to send intimidating emails to staffers of the Arab American Institute and other targets, mostly affiliated with the AAI, although he avoided using the threats of violence which had resulted in the original criminal charges.
+Especially following the 2016 Pulse nightclub shooting, emails increased.
+On May 30, 2017, Syring began sending violent threats to the AAI again, advocating for the "cleansing" of "Arab American monsters" and eventually repeating the threats that had resulted in his 2008 sentencing.
+Syring's threats caused Zogby and other employees at the AAI to worry that Syring would target the institute in a mass shooting.

+A grand jury recommended conviction, and in 2019, Syring was again convicted on 14 counts, including federal hate crime charges, and sentenced to 60 months in prison.
+He had sent over 700 emails to AAI staffers between 2012 and 2017.
+He was released from prison on June 5, 2022.